 Please be aware that on any African safari tour, guests may be taken into close contact with wild animals.
 Attacks by wild animals are rare, but no safari into the African wilderness can guarantee that this will not occur.

 Neither Acquire Adventures Safaris, nor its employees, nor its suppliers can be held responsible for any injury or incident on the safari.
 Please note that many safari camps are unfenced and animals are able to wander through the camps at all times of the day and night.

 In most of the safari lodges where electricity is provided by a generator, these are turned off late at night until early morning the following day.

-In Kenya the general voltage is 240 and the frequency is 50 Hz.
+In Kenya, the general voltage is 240 and the frequency is 50 Hz.
 The British three rectangular blade plugs are common.
-Some lodges and camps only have power in the early mornings and evenings.
-Batteries may be recharged in camps during the day but it is wise to double check with the camp manager.
+Some National Park Lodges/Safari Camps only have power in the early mornings and evenings.
+Batteries may be recharged in camps during the day but it is wise to double-check with the Lodge/Safari Camp Manager.

 As the sockets may vary, a ‘Travellers Adaptor Set’ is recommended.
 Voltage sometimes fluctuates and whilst power cuts are rare, they are not unknown.
 It is useful to carry a torch.

 Water from taps in bathrooms is not suitable for drinking.
 Hotels and lodges usually keep safe water in a thermos flask in guest rooms for drinking and cleaning teeth.